SEMOSS/documentation/docusaurus/docs/How To/Establish Connection to CFG Portal/Semoss Installation.md

 ## Semoss Installation for Windows

-To carry development process around CFG AI platform, we need to install Semoss and other tools in our local environment.
+To carry development process around SEMOSS platform, we need to install Semoss and other tools in our local environment.
 Below documentation serves as a comprehensive guide to assist developers in setting up local environment with essential tools required for the work.

 It provides clear, step by step instructions that cater to both beginner and experienced developers.
 Whether you are setting up a new environment or reconfiguring your existing setup, this guide will ensure that you have all the tools you need to develop, test and deploy product features effectively.